David-Barnes-Data-Imaginations/persona-forge-langgraph/README.md

   <img src="./personality_summary.png" alt="chat-page">
 </p>

+You can see a Beta version of the voice chat [here](https://drive.google.com/file/d/1RHgKL3jps7CymCbSs76krzC1u2mVVN8-/view?usp=sharing)

 **For Clinicians / Non-Techies**:
 - I present the core 'Psychology principles' involved in this README, sparing the technical jargon for its respective README.